Diagnosing Addiction in Another Person

 Understanding and addressing addiction is fundamental for both the affected individuals and their loved ones.
 Family and friends can play a critical role, either by unintentionally enabling the addiction through denial or by actively seeking help and encouraging the individual to acknowledge and face their addiction.

-The process of professionally diagnosing a substance use disorder typically comprises several key steps, which can be undertaken in different sequences and at various junctures.
+The process of professionally diagnosing addiction typically comprises several key steps, which can be undertaken in different sequences and at various junctures.
 This flexibility depends on the patient’s engagement, the involvement of family members and the strategies most conducive to effective treatment.
-Individuals without expertise in substance use disorders may inaccurately emphasise certain aspects of diagnosis based on their relationship with the affected person.
-Unbiased therapeutic relationships focused on the recovery process aviod a number of pitfalls where personal relationships are often too close to the issues of the active addiction cycle and seeking objective guidance from third-party professionals is generally the most effective way to help the individual.
+Individuals without addiction expertise may inaccurately emphasise certain aspects of a diagnosis based on their relationship with the affected person.
+Unbiased therapeutic relationships focused on the recovery process avoid a number of pitfalls where personal relationships are often too close to the issues of the active addiction cycle, and seeking objective guidance from third-party professionals is generally the most effective way to help the individual.

 Consultation